-The BEST chocolate cupcakes that are super soft, rich and topped with a lush buttercream frosting!
+This is simply the BEST chocolate cupcake recipe that you can make from a cake mix.
+They are super soft, rich and topped with a lush buttercream frosting.
 You won’t believe how easy these are to make!

 And to tell you the truth, I’m usually not a chocolate cake fan.
 I mean, I LOVE chocolate, but for some reason I’m just not a huge cake lover.
-These cupcakes definitely changed my mind though!
-I’m telling you… they are that good.
+These chocolate cupcakes definitely changed my mind though.
 The secret ingredients are the pudding mix and sour cream!
-The flavor is fantastic.

-These cupcakes are so easy and flavorful…you would never know that they are made with a cake mix base!
-No fancy ingredients like buttermilk or cocoa powder needed.
-And the secret ingredients that makes them SO delicious are the dry pudding mix and sour cream…they both help to make them so moist and soft!
+These cupcakes are so easy and flavorful…you would never know that they are made with a box cake mix base!
+No fancy ingredients like buttermilk or unsweetened cocoa powder needed.
+The secret ingredients that makes them SO delicious are the dry pudding mix and sour cream…they both help to make them so moist and soft!

 - Cake mix: Grab a box of your favorite Devil’s food cake mix.
 A classic chocolate cake mix would also work, although Devil’s food has a bolder, more rich chocolate flavor.

 - Chocolate pudding: You’ll need a box of instant chocolate pudding.
 No need to make the actual pudding…you’ll just use the dry mix.
 The pudding mix helps to make the texture irresistibly soft.

 - Chocolate chips: Semi sweet are my favorite, but milk or dark chocolate chips also taste great.